England | Scotland | Wales | Northern Ireland | Ireland

 We will need to review your prescription from time to time, so please make an appointment when you receive notification that your review is due.

-To order a prescription you may come in, write to us, use patient access, use the my gp app or use this website for collection later.
+To order a prescription you may pop through our letterbox, use the NHS app or Doctorlink or email us for collection later.
 We do not accept telephone requests.

 Requests must be received BEFORE 3PM during regular working hours and will be ready for collection on the day stated AFTER 3.00pm (Please note we close at 6pm.)